tdmalone/working-plusplus/README.md

 * Add a leaderboard
 * Add the ability to customise the messages the bot sends back
 * Move to the newer, more secure method of calculating signatures for incoming Slack hooks
-* Something you'd like to see?
-[Create an issue](https://github.com/tdmalone/working-plusplus/issues/new) or [send a pull request](https://github.com/tdmalone/working-plusplus/compare) if you can implement it yourself!

 ## License